-$^{^2}$ It is structural in a sense that the parameters represent preferences and beliefs of harvesters which maximize the utilities by making choices.
-However, Smith (2000) argues that the structural approach explicitly models the biological process, and the approach that simply form expectation about attributes of the choice from the past data is called a reduced-form.
+4 It is structural in the sense that the parameters represent preferences and beliefs of harvesters who maximize utilityby making choices.
+However, Smith (2000) argues that the structural approach explicitly models the biological process, and the approach that simply forms expectation about attributes of the choice from the past data is called reduced-form.